Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/mb.md

         })

 ```
+4. Send book content to childpool for cityscanning
+5. Append city info to csv/json files

 The succesful_meta function appends all the relavant csv/json files with books and authors.
 The cpQ function is a two part function with the cp variable being our childpool, a msgqueue for threads.

 ```Javascript (childpool)
 const pool = require('fork-pool');